salt-lick/iota-nelson-node/README.md

 ## More information

-Please refer to the [iri project](https://github.com/iotaledger/iri) or [nelson project](https://github.com/SemkoDev/nelson.cli) for more information about the configuration files.
+Please refer to the [iri project](https://github.com/iotaledger/iri) or [nelson project](https://github.com/SemkoDev/nelson.cli) for more information about the configuration files and further information about the node usage.

 ## Author